TMG-Devs/TMG-Devs/README.md

--👋 We're @TMG-Devs, a group of IT Security consultants passionate about building utility applications and scripts that make the workday easier for IT professionals.
+-👋 I'm a IT Security consultant passionate about building utility applications and scripts that make the workday easier for IT & Cybersecurity professionals.

 -👀 I’m interested in: Exploring automation in IT security, developing tools to streamline workflows, and enhancing security practices in organizations.
 We are also focused on cloud environments, Infrastructure-as-Code, and making IT infrastructure management more efficient.